 As an independently governed public school, charter schools need to ensure plans, systems, and tools for strong oversight and monitoring in the areas of academic performance.
 Be sure to include key design elements of instruction, assessment of learning, and student outcomes, describing rationale for why this strategy was chosen and how it will produce high attainment of academic achievement, for the unique community and student population the school will serve.
-Justify that your school has adequate oversight to ensure quality implementation, operation, and accountability to student performance goals.
+Justify that your school has adequate oversight to ensure quality implementation, operation, and accountability to student performance goals

 Evaluation Criteria Limited Evidence 0-2 Moderate Evidence 3-4 Strong Evidence 5-6 1) Evidence based system and plan for monitoring progress toward student outcomes aligned to the academic model Lacks clarity on their system for monitoring student performance and does not include interim, summative, and/or formative assessments Does not outline what data or information is (or will be) collected, how it will be analyzed, or by whom.
 Does not mention monitoring student social emotional needs Describes a clear system for monitoring student performance and includes interim, summative, and formative assessments Outlines what data or information is (or will be) collected, how it will be analyzed, and by whom.
-Describes a clear system for monitoring student social emotional needs There is a clear explanation of how data is (or will be) used to inform policy, management, and coaching decision Describes a clear and evidence-based system for monitoring student performance and includes interim, summative, and formative assessments Outlines what data or information is (or will be) collected, how it will be analyzed, and by whom and is aligned to best practices for data monitoring Describes a clear evidence-based system that is (or will be) in place for monitoring and assessing student social emotional needs There is a clear explanation of how assessment plan is used to inform policy, management and coaching decision and the timeline for revisiting and adjusting these decisions

-2) Demonstrate s that a culture of data-driven instruction exists or will exist.
-Attempts to provide a yearly data plan, but is missing details of interim, summative, and/or formative assessments.
-Explains what formative assessments they will use but does not have a structure for how they will be used.
-Data cycles exist but are not based on high quality interims and/or do not include most of the parts that ensure strong data cycles.
+Describes a clear system for monitoring student social emotional needs There is a clear explanation of how data is (or will be) used to inform policy, management and coaching decision Describes a clear and evidence-based system for monitoring student performance and includes interim, summative, and formative assessments Outlines what data or information is (or will be) collected, how it will be analyzed, and by whom and is aligned to best practices for data monitoring Describes a clear evidence based system that is (or will be) in place for monitoring and assessing student social emotional needs There is a clear explanation of how assessment plan is used to inform policy, management and coaching decision and the timeline for revisiting and adjusting these decisions that a culture of yea data-driven mis instruction exists inte or will exist. and ass Ex ass use a s will Da are qua do the tempts to provide a early data plan, but is issing details of terim, summative, nd/or formative esessments. xplains what formative esessments they will se but does not have structure for how they ill be used. ata cycles exist but re not based on high uality interims and/or o not include most of e parts that ensure rong data cycles.
 Provides a yearly data plan with interim, summative, and formative assessments.
 Has some structure for formative assessments and how they will be used but it is unclear how they drive instruction and/or performance on interim and summative Interim data cycle exists but is not clear or does not include some of the parts that ensure strong data cycles.
 Strong yearly Data plan with between 4 - 6 interim data cycles per year grounded in high quality interim assessments, 1-2 summative assessments and formative assessments as needed in the model.
 Clear articulation of how formative assessments drive instruction and connect to performance on interim and summative.
 Strong interim data cycles planned that include all of the following: plan, teach, assess, analyze, reteach/reassess then reflect.
 Total Points /12